 SMP Covid-19 Strategy and Risk Register

-We have therefore developed a detailed SMP Covid-19 Response Strategy and a thorough Covid-19 Risk Register.
-Given how exceptional and far reaching the crisis is, this Covid Strategy and Risk Register is supplementary to the SMP’s existing wider 2020/23 Strategic Plan and overarching Risk Register.
+We quickly developed a detailed SMP Covid-19 Response Strategy in April 2020 and a thorough Covid-19 Risk Register.
+Given how exceptional and far reaching the crisis is, this Covid Strategy and Risk Register is supplementary to the SMP’s existing wider 2020-23 Strategic Plan and overarching Risk Register.

 Our Covid-19 Response Strategy outlines four key strategic priorities which will underpin our work through the coming year: